UnmappedStack/SpecOS/README.md

 ## Features:
 * Basic keyboard driver with scanf implementation
 * Basic test userspace with device shutdown, time/date driver, colours, and an echo command
+* 28 bit ATA PIO mode driver which can read/write specific sectors (not in help menu yet, as it's a debug feature at the moment.)

 ## Future features
-I'm currently working on handling some exception interrupts to make future development easier, as well as tidying up the code.
-After that, I hope to write a memory management system with paging (terrifying), then a FAT32 file system.
+I plan to write an exFAT file system driver, then I hope to write a memory management system with paging (terrifying).
 Then I'd like to be able to parse and run ELF userland files, implement the C standard library, and maybe, just *maybe* I'll be able to get some networking stack at some point.
 It's a road to running Doom!

 Note that a lot of this is unrealistic and probably won't happen - it's a lot easier said that done.
 But my hopes are high!